Origin of cosmological neutrino mass bounds: background $\textit{versus}$ perturbations: Phenomenology

 \section{Phenomenology}

-The formalism described above allows to implement neutrino background effects, parametrized by $w_\nu$; and perturbations effects, parametrized by $c_\mathrm{eff}^2$ and $\sigma$; in a model-independent way.
+The formalism described above generically separates neutrino background effects, parametrized by $w_\nu$; and perturbations effects, parametrized by $c_\mathrm{eff}^2$ and $\sigma$.
 In this Section, we use this formalism to separate the background and perturbations effects of neutrino masses.
 We discuss the physical effects on CMB anisotropies, their origin, and how they can be observationally identified.